Solar Telescope Observing @ Saguaro NP – East

-The stargazing event is free and open to the public, but NPS admission fees apply.
+This event is FREE and open to the public, no reservations required.
+NPS admission fees apply.

 Bernie Stinger